aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

 The AWS Deepracer Offroad sample project introduces a new mode of operation (`offroad` mode) in the AWS DeepRacer device in addition to the existing modes of operation (`autonomous mode`, `calibration mode`, and `manual` mode).
 For more information about the existing modes of operation in the AWS DeepRacer device, see  [AWS DeepRacer application: Modes of operation](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/modes-of-operation.md).

-In the `offroad` mode, the AWS DeepRacer device takes the camera image input from the front-facing camera connected to the car and runs QR detection to identify a QR code, decode it, and calculate the information required to plan its action.
-As in the `autonomous` mode, there is an perception-decision-action step involved here as well: the decision step involves decoding information from the waypoint QR code and calculating appropriate reference deltas.
+In `offroad` mode, the AWS DeepRacer device takes the camera image input from the front-facing camera connected to the car and runs QR detection to identify a QR code, decode it, and calculate the information required to plan its action.
+As in `autonomous` mode, there is a perception-decision-action step involved as well: the decision step involves decoding information from the waypoint QR code and calculating appropriate reference deltas.
 This decoding is done by the QR detection Python wrapper [pyzbar](https://pypi.org/project/pyzbar/) to obtain the bounding box data for the QR code identified in the image and decode the information embedded in it.
 Each perception-decision-action step involves a pipeline of a series of ROS messages published or subscribed at various nodes.
 These messages publish the camera image, the QR detection deltas identifying the QR code’s position, and the corresponding action data to go past it.

 ![deepracer-offroad-flow](/media/deepracer-offroad-flow.png)